sortlist/jobs/README.md

 In order to see how you work, we are interested in seeing each commit.
 A big dump of your project to github in one commit is not a good idea.

-Once you are ready, add the dev team (@charlesdg, @gagalago) from the Sortlist team to the repository and send an email for us (charles@sortlist.com, simon@sortlist.com) to review it.
+Once you are ready, add the dev team (@charlesdg, @gagalago, @matthieusieben) from the Sortlist team to the repository and send an email for us (charles@sortlist.com, simon@sortlist.com, matthieu@sortlist.com) to review it.

 Don't hesitate to ask us questions.
 Displaying creativity is a bonus in all challenges.